 • Visual distress signals (flares).

-• In addition, consider the following safety items:
+• A fire extinguisher. - In addition, consider the following safety items:

 • First-aid kit.